I suspect my house might be like a lot of houses – its smaller, its older, its needy.

 Because none of it really matters.
 Not the to do list, not the undone, or half done or nearly done.
 What matters are people.
 If I miss out on people then I’m missing out on the best bits.
 People aren’t always easy, but there the best bits and they’re worth it.

-So if your home is like mine and is not what would be described as an entertainers delight, if it has issues and is a bit askew and awry – well relax – your in good company.
+So if your home is like mine and is not an entertainers delight, if it has issues and is a bit askew and awry – well relax – your in good company.
 Here’s a few thoughts I’ve been mulling over after having my “ladies afternoon tea party” that might help you open your doors more often and not give yourself a heart attack in the process.

 Hospitality – it’s not about you!